Marghesh, Gonabad

-Marghesh (مرغش) is a village in, and the capital of, Kakhk Rural District of Kakhk District, Gonabad County, Razavi Khorasan province, Iran.
+Marghesh (مرغش) is a village in, and the capital of, Kakhk Rural District in Kakhk District of Gonabad County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 104 in 40 households.
 The following census in 2011 counted 59 people in 28 households.
 The 2016 census measured the population of the village as 153 people in 58 households.